InstrumentsLearn

 3. Pandeiro

-Another percussion instrument on our list is the Pandeiro, a round-hand drum.
-Think of a tambourine.
-However, Pandeiro has a crisper tone due to the cupped metal jingles attached to the sidewall.
+Another percussion instrument on our list is the pandeiro, a round-hand drum.
+Think of a tambourine; however, the pandeiro has a crisper tone due to the cupped metal jingles attached to the sidewall.

 There are many ways to play this instrument.
-You hold it in one hand and use the other to strike the head to make a sound.
-There are also patterns you can use by using your thumb, fingertips, heel, or palm of your hand.
-You can also shake it or run your finger along the head.
+You can play by holding it in one hand and hitting it with the other to make sounds.
+You can tap it with your thumb, fingertips, or the bottom of your hand, or even shake it or rub your finger across the top to make different noises.

 4. Alfaia